iviviano/Algorithms/Grading/HW5.md

 Interpreting notes:
 - You are missing a test for when a `var-exp`'s symbol is not bound in the current environment.
 Your test that is labeled this way fails because `'()` is not a `lit-exp?` or a `var-exp?`, so `eval-exp` throws your "data type not supported. you provided " error. (**-2 points**)
+- Nice job constructing the parse tree without using `parse`.

 ```
 Part 1:         9/10